artii47/trillo-flexbox-project/README.md

 # trillo-flexbox-project

-to run this project call npm start
+to run this project call npm install then npm start